 “Well, this sounds like me, and I’ve had a think about those questions, but I don’t know how to get started and I don’t want to mess this up.
 How do I get some help with this?”

 The fastest route to getting help with changing to a products based business

+Third version

+“Well, this sounds like me, and I’ve had a think about those questions, but I don’t know how to get started and I don’t want to mess this up.
+How do I get some help with this?”

+The fastest route to getting help with changing to a product-based business